nakamasato/kubernetes-training/contents/istio/README.md

     </details>

-    **If you deploy to another namespace, Envoy sidecar container will not be injected.**
+    **If you deploy to another namespace without `istio-injection=enabled` label, Envoy sidecar container will not be injected.**

 1. Verify app is running.